bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

 ### The ++ operator

 We saw in the last two examples the `++` operator.
-This is Javascript shorthand for "Set the value of the variable to it's current value plus one".
+This is JavaScript shorthand for "Set the value of the variable to its current value plus one".
 There are a few more of these variable math/assignment shorthand expressions, we will visit them in upcoming lessons.

 ### Infinite Loops.

 It is possible to get your loop stuck in what we call an "Infinite Loop".
-You must make sure there is a way for the loop to end, take for example this loop:
+You must make sure there is a way for the loop to end.
+Take for example this loop:

 ```javascript
     for (let i = 0; i >= 0; i++) {
         console.log(i);
     }
 ```
-Because our conditional expression will ALWAS be `true` (`i` will never be less than 0) this loop will essentially run forever.
+Because our conditional expression will ALWAYS be `true` (`i` will never be less than 0) this loop will essentially run forever.
 This will break your program, and may crash your web browser, or computer.

 ## Please open the homework folder and complete the assignment described in the README file